 God - There is one and only one living and true God.
-He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
+He is an intelligent, spiritual, and personal Being; the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
-God is all powerful and all knowing; and His perfect knowledge extends to all things, past, present, and future, including the future decisions of His free creatures.
+God is all powerful and all knowing, and His perfect knowledge extends to all things past, present, and future, including the future decisions of His free creatures.
 To Him we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.

 Jesus - Christ is the eternal Son of God.
-In His incarnation as Jesus Christ He was conceived of the Holy Spirit and born of the virgin Mary.
+In His incarnation as Jesus Christ, He was conceived of the Holy Spirit and born of the virgin Mary.
 Jesus perfectly revealed and did the will of God, taking upon Himself human nature with its demands and necessities and identifying Himself completely with mankind yet without sin.
-He honored the divine law by His personal obedience, and in His substitutionary death on the cross He made provision for the redemption of men from sin.
+He honored the divine law by His personal obedience, and in His substitutionary death on the cross, He made provision for the redemption of men from sin.
 He was raised from the dead with a glorified body and appeared to His disciples as the person who was with them before His crucifixion.
 He ascended into heaven and is now exalted at the right hand of God where He is the One Mediator, fully God, fully man, in whose Person is effected the reconciliation between God and man.
 He will return in power and glory to judge the world and to consummate His redemptive mission.
 He now dwells in all believers as the living and ever present Lord.

-Salvation - Salvation involves the redemption of the whole man, and is offered freely to all who accept Jesus Christ as Lord and Savior, who by His own blood obtained eternal redemption for the believer.
+Salvation - Salvation involves the redemption of the whole man and is offered freely to all who accept Jesus Christ as Lord and Savior, who by His own blood obtained eternal redemption for the believer.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.
 There is no salvation apart from personal faith in Jesus Christ as Lord.

-The Church - A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel; observing the two ordinances of Christ, governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
+The Church - A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel observing the two ordinances of Christ governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
 Each congregation operates under the Lordship of Christ through democratic processes.
-In such a congregation each member is responsible and accountable to Christ as Lord.
+In such a congregation, each member is responsible and accountable to Christ as Lord.
 Its scriptural officers are pastors and deacons.
 While both men and women are gifted for service in the church, the office of pastor is limited to men as qualified by Scripture.
 The New Testament speaks also of the church as the Body of Christ which includes all of the redeemed of all the ages, believers from every tribe, tongue, people, and nation.

 Baptism - Christian baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
 It is an act of obedience symbolizing the believer's faith in a crucified, buried, and risen Savior, the believer's death to sin, the burial of the old life, and the resurrection to walk in newness of life in Christ Jesus.
 It is a testimony to his faith in the final resurrection of the dead.
-Being a church ordinance, it is prerequisite to the privileges of church membership and to the Lord's Supper.
+Being a church ordinance, it is a prerequisite to the privileges of church membership and to the Lord's Supper.

 Lord's Supper - The Lord's Supper is a symbolic act of obedience whereby members of the church, through partaking of the bread and the fruit of the vine, memorialize the death of the Redeemer and anticipate His second coming.